 Currency: The Belize dollar (BZD) is divided into 100 cents.
 There are ATMs available in all major cities and towns.

 Electricity: 110/220V and 60Hz.
-Plugs with two or three flat blades are generally used across the country.
+Plugs with two or three flat blades are typically used across the country.

 Internet domain: .bz